 Click on the button below to watch a short trailer for the riveting film, The Widowmaker, from Patrick Forbes, the Director of Documentary Films at the BBC.
 It's on Amazon Prime.

 how do you know whether you're getting better or worse?

 Don't wait until you need another procedure.
 Don't wait to have an event.

 Check out our unique Ask the Arteries trending program.
+We check more arteries than anyone: two tests, each three months apart.
 If your arteries are getting worse, you'll know it.

 Boden, William, et al. the COURAGE Trial Research Group, Optimal Medical Therapy with or without PCI for Stable Coronary Disease, N Engl J Med 2007; 356:1503-1516 DOI: 10.1056/NEJMoa070829